 - Fourth degree burns are the most severe, and involve damage to all layers of the skin and the muscles and bones underneath.
 Fourth degree burns can result in death.

 Treating significant burns is extremely expensive, and patients may endure ongoing treatment for years.
 These injuries significantly impact the ability of plaintiffs to work and perform the most basic of daily living activities.
 Retaining the advice of a lawyer in Western PA may be essential to afford the high medical costs of burn treatment.

 Negligence and Western PA Burn Injuries

 Negligence may lead to burn injuries in various ways.
-For instance, a negligent truck driver may sideswipe a passenger vehicle on the highway, resulting in a a fall and the victim sliding along the roadway, resulting in skin damage.
+For instance, a negligent truck driver may sideswipe a motorcycle on the highway, resulting in a a fall and the victim sliding along the roadway, resulting in skin damage.
 Similarly, a defective consumer product may explode and cause burn injuries to individuals.
 Contact with a live electrical wire can also result in burns.

 When negligence is a factor in burn injuries, compensation may be available.
 The four elements of negligence that are necessary to maintain a successful personal injury claim include: